What is a Trade Dress?

 1. Colgate Palmolive Co Vs. Anchor Health And Beauty Care Pvt Ltd On 29 October 2003:

 This was an appeal by the plaintiff to the Delhi High Court to pass an ad-interim injunction against the defendant.
 This case related to the trade dress i.e. color combination of one-third red and two-thirds white, on the container of the tooth powder produced by both the parties.
 The injunction was ordered claiming there is a likeliness of causing confusion among customers.
 The Hon’ble High court further held that “It is the overall impression that customer gets as to the source and origin of the goods from the visual impression of color-combination, the shape of the container, packaging, etc. If merely looking at the article, one could get confused, then it is a case of passing off one’s own goods as those of the other with a view to encash upon the goodwill and reputation of the latter.”

 2. Pernod Ricard S.A.
 France Vs. Rhizome Distillers Pvt.
 Ltd & Another on 6 November 2008:

-This was an appeal filed by the plaintiffs for permanent injunction against the defendants restraining infringement of its registered trademark, copyright, passing off, rendition of accounts of profit/damages, delivery up, dilution, unfair competition, etc. of their trademark ROYAL STAG.
+This was an appeal filed by the plaintiffs for a permanent injunction against the defendants restraining infringement of its registered trademark, copyright, passing off, rendition of accounts of profit/damages, delivery up, dilution, unfair competition, etc. of their trademark ROYAL STAG.
 Apparently, the injunction was allowed by the Delhi High Court as it amounted to infringement and passing off.
 The court is of the view that the trade dress has become distinctive of the plaintiff’s product by virtue of its use.

-Author: M.Sai Krupa, Intern at IP and Legal Filings and can be reached at firstname.lastname@example.org.
+Author: M.Sai Krupa, Intern at IP and Legal Filings, and can be reached at firstname.lastname@example.org.